Article 6.2

 More about Article 6.8 and alternatives to carbon markets

-CLARA has compiled a listing of country-to-country carbon credit deals that are moving forward using Article 6.2 guidance.
+CLARA is also compiling a listing of country-to-country carbon credit deals that are moving forward using Article 6.2 guidance.
 Deals are being announced all the time, although details are short.
+You can access that database here.